 Edition Sizes are 5 in each size, except 40 x 60 is an edition of 15.
 If an edition says SOLD OUT please INQUIRE HERE to discuss other options we may have available for you.

 Prints are archival, plant based, museum quality, printed on a beautifully etched cotton rag paper.
 Prints are sold un-matted and unframed.
 A three inch border will be added to the size of Limited Editions.
 All Limited Edition Prints are hand signed by Kimerlee.
 All prints have a slight sepia tone, hand crafted and unique to Kimerlee’s works.

-The most stunning and chosen production option is the flush mounted Plexiglass.
 An archival metallic chromogenic print is flush mounted between a durable core of UV protected plexiglass with a gloss finish.
 This piece floats off the wall about an inch and a half due to a special hanging system known as a French Cleat.
 These works require a custom crate to be built for the safest of journey during shipping.
 The three dimensional, iridescent, rich quality of the print and clean presentation of the plexiglass with no frame is a contemporary look and feel juxtaposed to the raw and wild nature of these majestic creatures.
 Non-Glare available upon request with an up charge.
 INQUIRE HERE